dy/emmy/README.md

 [![browser support](https://ci.testling.com/dfcreative/emmy.png)
 ](https://ci.testling.com/dfcreative/emmy)

-Emits an event which everyone knows about.
+Emits an event which everyone knows about.<br/>
 Tries to use target event system: jQuery, DOM events, Backbone or any other EventEmitter interface, if implemented.
-If is not - uses own events.
+If is not - uses own events.<br/>
 Provides an EventEmitter interface.